-Caroline Young oversees the provision of all reference services at Rutgers Law Library serving the faculty, students and general public by supervising Public Services and Access Services.
-She teaches Advanced Legal Research as well as oversees the library’s catalog software and related technologies.
-Before coming to Rutgers, Caroline worked at a legal research company and was a reference librarian at the New York University School of Medicine.
-She is active with the American Association of Law Librarians (AALL) and the New Jersey Law Librarians Association (NJLLA).
-She is the Immediate Past-Chair of the Computer Service Special Interest Section, one of the largest sections of AALL.
-Her research interests include medico-legal research, library systems and the preservation of legal materials.
+Caroline Young is the Associate Dean for Academic Affairs.
+She has previously served as the Associate Dean for Distancing Learning and the Associate Director of the Law Library.
+As Associate Dean for Distance Leaning she coordinated all remote instruction for Rutgers Law School and initiated and monitored remote instruction programs and services.
+As the Associate Director of the Law Library, she oversaw the provision of all reference services at Rutgers Law Library serving the faculty, students and general public by supervising Public Services and Access Services.
+She teaches Social Justice in the Age of Artificial Intelligence and Advanced Legal Research as well as.
+Before coming to Rutgers, Caroline worked at a legal research company and was a medical information professional at the New York University School of Medicine.
+She is active with AALL and NJLLLA.
+She is the Past-Chair of the Computer Service Special Interest Section, one of the largest sections of AALL.
+Her research interests include information management and systems, medico-legal research, and the preservation of legal materials.

 Caroline Young, Trends in Library Systems: Improved Workflow Processes, Greater Collaboration and Unbounded Openness, 32 LEGAL REFERENCE SERVICES QUARTERLY 307 (2013).